Andrew Jackson Hamilton

-Andrew Jackson Hamilton (January 28, 1815 – April 11, 1875) was an American politician during the third quarter of the 19th century.
-He was a lawyer, state representative, military governor of Texas, as well as the 11th Governor of Texas during Reconstruction.
+Andrew Jackson Hamilton (January 28, 1815 – April 11, 1875) was an American politician and lawyer who served as the 11th governor of Texas from 1865 to 1866 during Reconstruction.

 Early life

 Hamilton was born in Huntsville, Alabama, on January 28, 1815.
 His education began in Alabama where he went to law school and was eventually admitted to the bar in Talladega, Alabama.
 In order to join his older brother Morgan, Hamilton moved to Texas late in 1846 and opened his own law practice in La Grange, Texas.
 Three years later he left the city, moving to Austin, Texas, to begin his political career.

 Political career

 In 1849 Hamilton was appointed as the acting state attorney general by Texas Governor Peter H. Bell.

 In 1850 he was elected to the Texas House of Representatives representing Travis County as a Democrat.
 He would only serve one term, leaving office in 1853.
-During this time he joined the "Opposition Clique", a faction of southern politicians in the Democratic Party who opposed secession and the reopening of the slave trade.
+During this time he joined the "Opposition Clique", a faction of Southern politicians in the Democratic Party who opposed secession and the reopening of the slave trade.

 In 1858, Hamilton was elected to the United States House of Representatives as an Independent Democrat representing the western district of Texas.
-During this time he served on a House committee formed late in 1860 to solve the growing sectional feud between the North and South.
+During this time, he served on a House committee formed late in 1860 to solve the growing sectional feud between the North and South.
 He chose not to run for re-election in 1860, but, on his return to Texas in 1861, won a special election to the State Senate.
 Hamilton was later forced to resign this post after threats to his life for his pro-Union statements.
 He fled to Mexico in July 1862.

 During the American Civil War, Hamilton sided with the Union.
-After fleeing to Mexico, he went on a tour of the Northeast, giving speeches in New York, Boston, and other northern cities.
+After fleeing to Mexico, he went on a tour of the Northeast, giving speeches in New York, Boston, and other Northern cities.
 He spoke out in favor of the Union and criticized the "slave power" of the South.
-Because of this Hamilton was regarded as a hero by the North, though he was generally viewed as a traitor at home.
+Because of this, Hamilton was regarded as a hero by the North, though he was generally viewed as a traitor at home.

-In late 1862 President Abraham Lincoln named Hamilton the Military Governor of Texas with the rank of brigadier general of volunteers.
-He spent the rest of the war holding this empty position in New Orleans, after a Union attempt to capture South Texas failed in 1863.
+In late 1862, President Abraham Lincoln named Hamilton the Military Governor of Texas with the rank of brigadier general of volunteers.
+He spent the rest of the war holding this empty position in New Orleans after a Union attempt to capture South Texas failed in 1863.